 The ambition of progressive policing

-As a professor of policing innovation and enterprise – the only one I know of – I wanted to start a different conversation about what I see my mission as, and how we may find some common ground between us to work together.
+As a professor of policing innovation – the only one I know of – I wanted to start a different conversation about what I see my mission as, and how we may find some common ground between us to work together.

 The central message I offer here is that policing innovation and enterprise is not a nice thing to do when we get the time, it’s a must for thriving, and, indeed, surviving.